Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Introduction

 By $z>3$, the rest-frame optical light redshifts out of the view of the Hubble Space Telescope (HST).
 Therefore, our understanding of `normal' star-forming galaxies such as Lyman Break Galaxies (LBGs) that were identified in HST strongly relies on rest-frame ultra-violet (UV) observations.
 This can result in an incomplete galaxy census at earlier times, due to UV-faint galaxy populations such as quiescent or dust-obscured sources.

-While a small number of extremely obscured, star-forming galaxies (e.g., sub-millimeter galaxies; SMGs) have been known to exist at $z>4$ for a long time, such galaxies are 100$\times$ less common than LBGs (with a sky density of only 0.01 arcmin$^{-2}$; e.g., \citealt{Riechers2013}; \citealt{Marrone2018}).
-Hence, they only provide a limited contribution to the integrated SFRD.
-Similarly, massive ($\mathrm{>10^{11}M_{\odot}}$) quiescent objects have only been identified to $z\sim3-4$ \citep[e.g.][]{Glazebrook2017, Tanaka2019, Valentino2020, Carnall2020}, but they remain relatively rare such that degree-scale survey volumes are needed for their detection.

-Nevertheless, due to our limited sensitivity in rest-frame optical light at $z>3$, it is still possible that the early cosmic star-formation and stellar mass densities are dominated by less extreme, dusty star-forming galaxies (DSFGs) or quiescent galaxies, which have been missing from rest-UV datasets.
+While a small number of extremely obscured, star-forming galaxies (e.g., sub-millimetre galaxies; SMGs) have been known to exist at $z>4$ for a long time, such galaxies are 100$\times$ less common than LBGs (with a sky density of only 0.01 arcmin$^{-2}$; e.g., \citealt{Riechers2013}; \citealt{Marrone2018}).
+Hence, they only provide a limited contribution to the integrated star formation rate density (SFRD).
+Similarly, massive ($\mathrm{>10^{11}M_{\odot}}$) quiescent objects have only been identified to $z\sim3-4$ \citep[e.g.][]{Tanaka2019, Valentino2020, Carnall2020, Santini2021}, but they remain relatively rare such that degree-scale survey volumes are needed for their detection.
+Nevertheless, due to our limited sensitivity in rest-frame optical light at $z>3$, it is still possible that the early cosmic star formation and stellar mass densities are dominated by less extreme, dusty star-forming galaxies (DSFGs) or quiescent galaxies, which have been missing from rest-UV datasets.
 The key question is: \textit{how common are such red sources at $z > 3$?}

-Over the last few years, evidence has been mounting that, indeed, a population of obscured, star-forming galaxies with less extreme SFRs than SMGs could be quite common in the early Universe.
-These sources have been undetected in current HST surveys, due to their very red colors between $1.6\,\mu$m and $4.5\,\mu$m (e.g., \citealt{Franco2018}; \citealt{Wang2019}), and they have thus been named HIEROs (HST to IRAC extremely red objects), H-dropouts, HST-dark, or HST-faint.